 The Legislative Incentive for Future Excellence (LIFE) Scholarship is a merit-based scholarship available only to a student who is a resident of South Carolina at the time of high school graduation and at the time of college enrollment.
-Students must meet two of these criteria: score 1100 on SAT (24 on ACT), have a GPA of at least 3.0, or ranking in upper 30% of graduating class.
-Eligible students attending a private institution will receive up to \$4,700 plus a \$300 book allowance.
+Students must meet two of these criteria: score 1100 on SAT (24 on ACT), graduate with a minimum GPA of at least 3.0, or a final ranking in the top 30% of graduating class.
+Eligible students may receive up to \$5000.00.